my experience with sibo, gut inflammation, gerd, and stress

 The last component is stress management.
 People need to get into a state mentally, physically and emotionally, where it’s not an alarm state.
 It’s different for different people: meditations, journaling, a parasympathetic essential oil blend that you rub on the upper neck behind the ear before you eat, gentle exercise, yoga, eating more slowly.

-Once SIBO has been treated, what’s the next step?
+once SIBO has been treated, what’s the next step?

 Dr. C: Slowly expand the things you can eat.
 Have specific lists of foods you can add in.
-Once we get your body more acclimated to eating those fiber-full foods, we do another stool test and we’ve moved this all out through the digestive tract.
+Once we get your body more acclimated to eating those fiber-full foods, we do another stool test and see if we’ve moved this all out through the digestive tract.
 Based on this we can determine what we can introduce.

 With supplements and food, you continue to maintain an environment where good, healthy, beneficial bacteria can grow and bad cannot.
 It’s important to maintain good stomach acid and pancreatic and gallbladder function.

-When should you retest for SIBO?
+when should you retest for SIBO?

 Dr. C: After two weeks of antibiotics and one month of the diet, you retest.

-An herbal approach to treating SIBO
+an herbal approach to treating SIBO

 I asked Dr. Aviva Romm for her perspective on treating SIBO, in order to share multiple perspectives.
 Here’s what she says:

-While certain antibiotics can be very important in the treatment of SIBO, using any antibiotics can also contribute to antibiotic resistance, and sometimes, these specific medications are cost prohibitive.
+While certain antibiotics can be very important in the treatment of SIBO, using any antibiotics can also contribute to antibiotic resistance, and sometimes, these specific medications are cost-prohibitive.
 In my medical practice I often turn to herbal approaches because research shows that they can be just as effective (if not more) than medications, and they are affordable and accessible, without contributing to antibiotic resistance.

 Examples of herbs that have been studied and found effective for reducing bacterial overgrowth include berberine from goldenseal, Oregon grape root, or barberry, oregano, thyme and red sage.
 Herbs that have been found to have a healing effect on the gut lining include chamomile, slippery elm bark, marshmallow root and licorice root.
 These herbs should not be used during pregnancy, and should always be used with the guidance of a qualified health practitioner to make sure you’re using effective and safe doses.

-What if SIBO doesn’t go away?
+what if SIBO doesn’t go away?

 I asked Dr. Jeffrey Morrison about what to do if SIBO doesn’t respond to treatment.
 He says: